Department of Justice is now the Department of Communities and Justice. Find out more >

-If you are appealing against the decision of RMS to suspend your licence, you will need the following form:
+If you are appealing against the decision of TfNSW to suspend your licence, you will need the following form:

-The RMS was previously known as the Roads and Traffic Authority (RTA).
-The RTA application form should be used if you are appealing a RMS suspension.
+TfNSW was previously known as RMS and the Roads and Traffic Authority (RTA).
+The RMS application form should be used if you are appealing a TfNSW suspension.

 You can get copies of these forms from: